Undecimal: Lesson and Blosseville

 "It is very far from easy to find out the arithmetical system of a people.
 It is at New Zealand, as at Tonga, the decimal system.
 What may, perhaps, have deceived Mr. Kendall, at the beginning, in his first attempt in Nicholas's voyage, and which we followed, is the custom of the New Zealanders to count things by pairs.
 The natives of Tonga count the bananas and fish likewise by pairs and by twenties (Tecow, English score)."

 Lesson's use of the term "undécimal" in 1825 was possibly a printer's error that conjoined the intended phrase "un décimal," which would have correctly identified New Zealand numeration as decimal.
-Lesson knew that Polynesian numbers were decimal and highly similar throughout the region, as he had learned a lot about Pacific number systems during his two years on the Coquille, collecting numerical vocabularies and ultimately publishing or commenting on more than a dozen of them.
+Lesson knew Polynesian numbers were decimal and highly similar throughout the region, as he had learned a lot about Pacific number systems during his 2.5 years on the Coquille, collecting numerical vocabularies and ultimately publishing or commenting on more than a dozen of them.
 He was also familiar with the work of Thomas Kendall and Samuel Lee through his translation of von Chamisso's work.
-These circumstances suggest that Lesson was unlikely to have misunderstood New Zealand counting as proceeding by elevens.
+These circumstances suggest Lesson was unlikely to have misunderstood New Zealand counting as proceeding by elevens.

 Lesson and his shipmate and friend, Blosseville, sent accounts of their alleged discovery of elevens-based counting in New Zealand to their contemporaries.
 At least two of these correspondents published these reports, including the Italian geographer Adriano Balbi, who detailed a letter he received from Lesson in 1826, and the Hungarian astronomer Franz Xaver von Zach, who briefly mentioned the alleged discovery as part of a letter from Blosseville he had received through a third party.
+De Blosseville also mentioned it to the Scottish author George Lillie Craik, who reported this letter in his 1830 book The New Zealanders.
 Lesson was also likely the author of an undated essay, written by a Frenchman but otherwise anonymous, found among and published with the papers of the Prussian linguist Wilhelm von Humboldt in 1839.

 The story expanded in its retelling: The 1826 letter published by Balbi added an alleged numerical vocabulary with terms for eleven squared (Karaou) and eleven cubed (Kamano), as well as an account of how the number-words and counting procedure were supposedly elicited from local informants.
 In an interesting twist, it also changed the mistaken classification needing correction from vigesimal to decimal.
 The 1839 essay published with von Humboldt's papers named Thomas Kendall, the English missionary whose confusion over the effects of pair-counting on Māori numbers had caused von Chamisso to misidentify them as vigesimal.
-It also listed places that the alleged local informants were supposedly from.
+It also listed places the alleged local informants were supposedly from.